NeLy-EPFL/NeuroMechFly/README.md

 **3. Sensitivity Analysis**

-- First, download the simulation data pertaining to the sensitivity analyses from [here](https://drive.google.com/file/d/10XfMkMY0nhDABekzQ7wVid9hVI5C4Xiz/view?usp=sharing) and place these files in the folder, *data/sensitivity_analysis*
+- First, download the data from sensitivity analyses [here](https://drive.google.com/file/d/10XfMkMY0nhDABekzQ7wVid9hVI5C4Xiz/view?usp=sharing).
+Place these files into the folder, *data/sensitivity_analysis*
 - To reproduce the sensitivity analysis figures, ```$ run_sensitivity_analysis```.
 Make sure that the downloaded files are in the correct location.

 ## Customizing NeuroMechFly

-Each module in NeuroMechFly can be modified for creating a customized simulation.
-Here are some examples on how to do it:
+Each module in NeuroMechFly can be modified to create a customized simulation.
+Here are some tutorials explaining how to do this:

 * [Biomechanical model](docs/biomechanical_tutorial.md)
-	- Modify the body segments.
+	- Modify body segments.
-	- Modify the joints.
+	- Modify joints.
 	- Change the pose.

 * [Neural controller](docs/controller_tutorial.md)